NickPerlich/Bettermo/peer_review_response.md

 ## Keveh Ghalambor
 ### Accepted Responses
-- [ ] Make the description for api payloads more descriptive
+- [done] Make the description for api payloads more descriptive
 - [ ] _Add default values to inputs_
 - [ ] _Be more consistent with how you name variables, some are named with camelBack, while others use underscores_
 - [ ] _Going to your home page reveals a row when it probably shouldn't_.
 Check if this is the case.